 I am currently a full time doctoral student at the University of Alberta with a clinical background in labour and delivery and women’s health.
 I returned to graduate studies to research HIV care and health equity.
 It was through this education that I began to learn about the importance and need for harm reduction.
 In my clinical and research work, I have seen firsthand, the need for nonjudgmental, compassionate services for women and mothers.
 I believe that by advancing harm reduction principles in care we can improve the experiences and outcomes of not only marginalized communities but all patients.
 I hope that ANCHR serves as a community and educational network for nurses committed to the principles of harm reduction.
 I truly believe that ANCHR will help improve health care within the Province of Alberta by encouraging the advancement and acceptance of harm reduction principles.

 Jessica Muller Education Coordinator

-Hello!
+Hello.
 In 2006 I graduated from the University of Alberta’s After Degree Program in Nursing.
-I worked in women’s health for several years before returning to school to attain a Master of Nursing in Leadership.
-While doing my graduate work, I became very interested in harm reduction and working with marginalized populations.
+I worked in women’s health for several years before returning to school to obtain a Master of Nursing in Leadership.
+While doing my graduate work, I became interested in harm reduction and working with marginalized populations.
 I had the opportunity to do my final placement with The Inner City Health and Wellness Program at the Royal Alexandra Hospital and was subsequently hired as the Clinical Nurse Specialist for the program.
 It was during this time that some other board members and I created ANCHR.
 We noticed a need for harm reduction education, resources and learning opportunities for nurses and so ANCHR was born.
-I currently work at the STI clinic in Edmonton and enjoy the having the role of Education Coordinator for with ANCHR.
+I currently work at the STI clinic in Edmonton and enjoy the role of Education Coordinator with ANCHR.